xMuath/SM-Robotics-AI/Task2/Step1/Installing_ROS_simulation_steps.md

 ```
 $ source ~/catkin_ws/devel/setup.bash
 ```
-**6. Run these commands in the terminal to launch the simulation world.**
+**6.In a new terminal Run these commands in the terminal to launch the simulation world.**

 ||_6.
 2. 1.
 Launch Simulation World_
 ```